 - _anything you want me to know about the pick_

 I tick a box, write a note if I want, save the file.
 The skill reads the file again, folds my answer into the Users section, the Features section, and the Implementation Plan.
 Then it raises whatever follow-on questions my answer unlocked.
-Q1 about accounts might open Q4 about which auth provider, Q5 about whether usernames are unique.
+Q1 about accounts might open Q4 about which auth provider, and Q5 about whether usernames are unique.
 The loop runs until every question is answered, the spec is internally consistent, and I sign off.

 feature-development